-In one of my first visits to Lumpani Park I came upon a juvenile Puff-faced Water Snake.
-Upon viewing and photographing the snake, an American tourist nearby got anxious and stated, “I ask only that you do not harm the snake.”
-Further inquiry found that he had bought the snake at a Bangkok market and “humanely” released it into the Lumpani Park lakes.
-My friend quizzed the guy and found that he had no idea whether the snake was a native species or whether it was venomous.
-We did our best to explain to him why releasing the snake had been a bad idea.
+In one of my first visits to Lumpani Park I came upon a juvenile Jack’s Water Snake.
+While viewing and photographing the snake, an American tourist watching nearby got anxious and stated, “I ask only that you do not harm the snake.”
+Further inquiry found that he had bought the snake at a Bangkok market and “humanely” released it into the Lumpani lake.
+My friend quizzed him and found he had no idea whether the snake was a native species or whether it was venomous.
+We did our best to explain why releasing the snake had been a bad idea.

 Releasing a captive animal into the wild, even a native one, is not good for the local ecosystems.
-Non-native species, such as the red-eared sliders in the ponds, the Norway rats in the streets, and the English house sparrows in the trees, may prey on, outcompete, or spread disease among local species.
-And even native species that have spent time in captivity are highly at risk for transmitting disease into the wild populations.
-If you purchase a captive animal and can no longer care for it, please find a responsible person to take over care for the animal rather than releasing it into the wild.
+Non-native species such as the red-eared sliders in the ponds, the Norway rats in the streets, and the English house sparrows in the trees, may prey on, outcompete and spread disease among local species.
+Even native species that have spent time in captivity are at risk to transmit disease into the wild populations.
+If you purchase a captive animal and can no longer care for it, find a responsible person to take over care for the animal rather than releasing it into the wild.

-Here are a few images of snakes and other animals in markets in Bangkok:
+Here are a few images of animals in markets in Bangkok:

 Alex Krohn shared the following picture from Vietnam, the source of many water snakes.